ApanLoon/SWRPG/README.md

   * Ship 1..n
     * Boarding a ship does NOT automaically take off.
 You might just want to access cargo hold or re-group without actually leaving
+    * Loading droid with hover sled for large cargo
     * Play area
 ## Systems
 ### Inventory